 This may only include obtaining an employment identification number (EIN), opening a business bank account, and registering the business as a legal entity in the state in which it operates.

-Or registering your business can be several tasks including those above in addition to obtaining a professional business license, getting a State Taxpayer Identification Number, and passing a city health inspection.
+Alternatively, registering your business can also grow into several tasks, including those above, in addition to obtaining a professional business license, getting a State Taxpayer Identification Number, and passing a city health inspection.
 It’s best to prepare for these tasks in advance to ensure they go smoothly.

 - Choose a location to receive important documents.
 Your city or state may require certain documents to be signed and will mail them to you.
 Additionally, your state will mail documents to your address every year to remind you to re-register your business.
 It’s important to re-register on time because the late fee is often higher than the initial registration cost.

 - Obtain your Employment Identification Number (EIN).
 Your EIN is a federal business number provided by the Internal Revenue Service (IRS) to primarily identify your business for tax purposes.
-It’s free to obtain your EIN and you will use it on several documents.
-Many banks require an EIN before opening a business bank account.
+It’s free to obtain your EIN, and you will use it on several documents.
+Many banks require an EIN before opening a business bank account, and even nonprofit organizations need to have an EIN.

 See also: Can I Open a Business Bank Account Without an EIN?